-PRINTED ON WHITE CHLORINE-FREE PAPER Next issu
+PRINTED ON WHITE CHLORINE-FREE PAPER

-Vol. 12, No 5 - 2004; July - August 2004 analysis,

-alleviate the situation especially in northern areas.
+Next issue Vol. 12, No 5 - 2004: July-August 2004 analysis rain forecast for the next few days may alleviate the situation especially in northern areas.
 Intense rain occurred in the Balkans, Austria, the Baltic area, northern Tunisia and eastern Ukraine.